 What makes vitamin E such a powerful skincare ingredient?

 Though it’s best known as a moisturizer, the benefits of vitamin E go far beyond treating dry skin.
 In fact, vitamin E is one of the most potent antioxidants out there.
 Antioxidant is a fancy term for molecules that stops the oxidation of other molecules, which means that it prevents a chemical reaction that produces free radicals that may damage cells.
 When you don’t have enough antioxidants to combat those free radicals, it shows up on your skin in wrinkles, sagging, and fine lines.
 Vitamin E works overtime to prevent damage caused by free radicals and environmental toxins, like UV rays from the sun.
+Find it in SLMD Dual Defender SPF 30.

 In addition to its role as an antioxidant, the vitamin E contains nutrients that actually repair the skin.
 Topical vitamin E speeds up healing time for minor wounds, cuts, and scrapes, while the vitamin’s anti-inflammatory abilities soothe redness and puffiness.